 As you can see, our query variable contains two SELECT

 statements.
-First will return a single company and a second one will return all the employees for that company.
-After that, we are creating a connection and then use that connection to call the QueryMultipleAsync
+The first will return a single company, and the second one will return all the employees of that company.
+After that, we create a connection and then use that connection to call the QueryMultipleAsync

 method.
 Once we get multiple results inside the multi